3rahulnayak/3rahulnayak/README.md

 # 👋 Hi, I'm Rahul Nayak

-Welcome to my C# project portfolio.
+Welcome to my C# project portfolio:

+1. C# Console Math Game (In Progress): https://github.com/3rahulnayak/CSharp-MathGame

 <!--
 **3rahulnayak/3rahulnayak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.